Skip to content

 Pilgrim's Knob, VA

-The variables that lead to a flash flood event are always unique, and these had their differences too.
+The variables that lead to a flash flood event are always unique, and these have their differences, too.
 The flooding in eastern Tennessee was likely exacerbated by heavy rainfall ahead of the main storm complex, possibly aided by additional lift in the atmosphere from the Smokey Mountains.
 The storm cells in southwestern Virginia were training (repeating) over the same areas for more than four hours.

 Timeline of Modeling and Alerts